Psalm 90:12 So teach us to number our days, that we may apply our hearts unto wisdom.

 – Weaknesses – We spend time on things we are not good at instead of sticking with our strengths.

-- Weights – Things that are not sins but hinder, impede, and encumber us.
-Criteria should not be how bad is it, but what good is it.
+– Weights – Things that are not sins but hinder, impede, and encumber us.
+Our criteria and question should not be “but how bad is it,” but rather, “what good is it?”

 – Dominant people – Who do not always see all you have to do, but only what you can do for them.